Getting Started with MCP Server

 Using Python Clientโ

-Install the client library:
+Install the client library from source:

-Create a simple automation:
+Create a simple automation using the client library:

 from brobot_client import BrobotClient